boltops-tools/kubes/docs/_docs/config/reference.md

 auto_prune | Prune and delete old hashed resources like Secret and ConfigMap. | true builder | What docker build command to use.
 Can use `docker` or `gcloud` to build the Docker image. | docker image | Set a prebuilt Docker image to use.
 This is optional.
 Usually, you want to build an image from the Dockerfile.
 Setting this will change the `docker_image` helper to use a predefined image.
-See: [Docker Image]({% link _docs/intro/docker-image.md %}) | nil kubectl.context | What kubectl context to auto-switch to. | nil kubectl.context_keep | Whether or not to keep the context switched | false kubectl.exit_on_fail.apply  | Whether or not continue if the `kubectl apply` fails.
+See: [Docker Image]({% link _docs/intro/docker-image.md %}) | nil image_tag | Normally, kubes will generate an image tag name.
+You can explicitly set it instead.
+IE: `latest` | nil kubectl.context | What kubectl context to auto-switch to. | nil kubectl.context_keep | Whether or not to keep the context switched | false kubectl.exit_on_fail.apply  | Whether or not continue if the `kubectl apply` fails.
 Note, can use `KUBES_EXIT_ON_FAIL=0` env var to set to false. | true